openframeworks/ofBook/01_intro/chapter.md

 ## preprocessor/compiler/linker

 When you write code, your end goal is a compiled application - an .exe or .app that you can click on an run.
 The job of the compiler is to make that executable for you, to turn text into compiled binary files.
 It's a 3 step process, and it's useful to know what's happening, especially since you can have errors at different steps along the way.
+Most IDEs output out a very length file of the compiling, and this can be really useful if you are posting to the forums, for example.
+Once you understand the process of how projects come to be, it can be easier to isolate errors.
+Nothing is as frustrating or daunting as looking at 500+ errors in a project when you go to compile, but when you notice that there's a missing include, it's clear why and usually one thing will fix many of the problems.

 ### preprocess